skypilot-org/skypilot/docs/source/reference/tpu.rst

 Normally, the user needs to SSH into all hosts (depending on the architecture used, either the ``n1`` User VMs or the TPU Host VMs) to prepare files and setup environments, and then launch the job on each host, which is a tedious and error-prone process.

 SkyPilot automates away this complexity.
+From your laptop, a single :code:`sky launch` command will perform:

+- workdir/file_mounts syncing; and
-From your laptop, a single :code:`sky launch` command will perform workdir/file syncing, and then execute the setup/run commands on every host of the pod.
+- execute the setup/run commands on every host of the pod.

 Here is a task YAML for a cifar10 training job on a :code:`v2-32` TPU Pod with JAX (`code repo <https://github.com/infwinston/tpu-example>`_):

 .. code-block:: yaml